CJPCNZ/CustomPush/README.md

 Custom Push Notifications for Sonarr and Radarr

 ## Recent Changes
+- Added cover art support
+- Added Lidarr support
-- Added BoxCar Notification Scripts
+- Added BoxCar notification scripts

 ## What is this?
 I have been looking for a way to customise the push notifications I receive from Sonarr and Radarr to make things easier at a glance.
 I didn't like "Radarr - Movie Downloaded" or "Sonarr - Episode Downloaded" and other services would tell me which episode/movie was actually completed.